helios-network/helios-core/helios-chain/modules/peggy/spec/README.md

 ### Components

 1. **[Peggy](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3) smart contract on Ethereum**
-2. **Peggy module on the Injective Chain**
+2. **Peggy module on the Helios Chain**
-3. **[Peggo](https://github.com/InjectiveLabs/peggo) (off-chain relayer aka orchestrator)**
+3. **[Peggo](https://github.com/Helios-Chain-Labs/peggo) (off-chain relayer aka orchestrator)**
     - **Oracle** (Observes events of Peggy contract and send claims to the Peggy module)
     - **EthSigner** (Signs Valset and Batch confirmations to the Peggy module)
     - **Batch Requester** (Sends batch token withdrawal requests to the Peggy module)
     - **Valset Relayer** (Submits Validator set updates to the Peggy contract)
     - **Batch Relayer** (Submits batches of token withdrawals to the Peggy contract)

-In addition to running an `heliades` node to sign blocks, Injective Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Injective Chain.
+In addition to running an `heliades` node to sign blocks, Helios Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Helios Chain.

 ### Peggo Functionalities

-1. **Maintaining an up-to-date checkpoint of the Injective Chain validator set on Ethereum**
+1. **Maintaining an up-to-date checkpoint of the Helios Chain validator set on Ethereum**
-2. **Transferring ERC-20 tokens from Ethereum to the Injective Chain**
+2. **Transferring ERC-20 tokens from Ethereum to the Helios Chain**
-3. **Transferring pegged tokens from the Injective Chain to Ethereum**
+3. **Transferring pegged tokens from the Helios Chain to Ethereum**